VaryanW/Forensics.html/README.md

 <h1>Using commands and simple tools to maintain the CIA (Confedentiality, Integrity, and Availability) of digital forensic evidence</h1>

-<p>This was from and exercise early on in a Cyber Security Bootcamp, and I did not capture any screenshorts, therefore this page will be simple and contain the steps take and explain why they were done.</p>
+<p>This was from and exercise early on in a Cyber Security Bootcamp, and I did not capture any screenshorts, therefore this page will be simple and contain the steps take and explain why they were done.<br>
+Also this information was from my first submission, before I went back after grading, but didn't save the revised version.
+So bear with me and the errors that may be within.
+I did check most of the terminal commands on a VM and they seemed to work, but didn't have the information the supplied vm had, so that was the best I could do.</p>
-<p>DISCLAIMER: to reduce the likelyhood of this document being used to easily get through work that is meant to educate, and help people grow, I will be omitting the pseudo company name given for this assignment, as well as not mentioning the course itself.</p>
+<h1>DISCLAIMER: to reduce the likelyhood of this document being used to easily get through work that is meant to educate, and help people grow, I will be omitting the pseudo company name given for this assignment, as well as not mentioning the course itself.</h1>

 <h3>The scenario</h3>